Take a screenshot of a specific part of the screen

 For almost all of the programs on your Mac, as well as many of the websites you visit on it, your login and password details will be stored within your Mac’s keychain.
 If you forget one of these passwords, you can actually recover them from within your Mac – as long as you remember the password for your user account.
 Open a new Finder window and head into your Applications, you should see another folder named Utilities.
 Open up the program within it called Keychain Access, from here you should be able to see every login stored on your computer.

-Top tips
+Tags: Top tips